Oil slides below $118 on euro zone worries

 March crude imports from Iran fell 54.1 percent from a year earlier to 253,302 barrels per day (bpd), customs data showed on Monday.

+The view that the risk of a hard economic landing for China, the world's second largest oil consumer, has now largely passed is expected to support crude, but concerns that the euro zone debt crisis would dent demand may keep a lid on gains.

+Global finance chiefs pressed Europe in weekend talks to quickly put in place the economic reforms needed to stamp out its debt crisis.

-(Reporting by Peg Mackey in London and Luke Pachymuthu in Singapore; Editing by William Hardy)
+(Reporting by Peg Mackey in London and Luke Pachymuthu in Singapore; editing by James Jukwey)